 Irreversible expenses

-The propensity to irrecoverable costs is verya widespread psychological phenomenon.
-It is a tendency to invest time, money or energy in an unprofitable project because the initial investment can not be returned.
-It's like a vicious circle: the more we invest, the stronger we want the project to pay off, and the more ready to invest more.
-Find the courage to admit your mistakes and to give up obligations, despite the irrecoverable costs.
-To make it easier for you, remember the story of a man named Henry Bribb, who spent all his savings ($ 2,600) on a fair game.
+The propensity for sunk costs is veryA common psychological phenomenon.
+It is the tendency to invest time, money, or energy in a project that is not profitable because the initial investment can never be recouped.
+It is like a vicious cycle: the more we invest, the more we want the project to pay off, and the more we are willing to invest more.
+Find the courage to admit your mistakes and back out of your commitments, regardless of the sunk costs.
+To help you do this, remember the story of a man named Henry Bribbom, who spent his entire savings ($2,600) on a fairground game.
 The more money he spent, the more he wanted to win.
-And the prize was an ordinary banana.
+And the prize was a banana.

 Effect of ownership